HenningScheufler/OpenFOAMGen/README.md

 {{{CONAN_INCS_LIBS}}}

-with the chached libaries in conan
+with the cached libraries in conan

 ## Install OpenFOAM generator